Capital punishment: International views

 There are also other international abolitionist instruments, such as the Second Optional Protocol to the International Covenant on Civil and Political Rights, which has 90 parties; and the Protocol to the American Convention on Human Rights to Abolish the Death Penalty (for the Americas; ratified by 13 states).

 In Turkey, over 500 people were sentenced to death after the 1980 Turkish coup d'état.
-About 50 of them were executed, the last one 25 October 1984.
+About 50 of them were executed, the last one on 25 October 1984.
 Then there was a de facto moratorium on the death penalty in Turkey.
-As a move towards EU membership, Turkey made some legal changes.
-The death penalty was removed from peacetime law by the National Assembly in August 2002, and in May 2004 Turkey amended its constitution to remove capital punishment in all circumstances.
+As part of its move towards EU membership, Turkey has made some legal changes.
+The death penalty was removed from peacetime law by the National Assembly in August 2002.
+In May 2004, Turkey amended its constitution to abolish capital punishment in all circumstances.
 It ratified Protocol 13 to the European Convention on Human Rights in February 2006.
 As a result, Europe is a continent free of the death penalty in practice, all states, having ratified Protocol 6 to the European Convention on Human Rights, with the exceptions of Russia (which has entered a moratorium) and Belarus, which are not members of the Council of Europe.
-The Parliamentary Assembly of the Council of Europe has been lobbying for Council of Europe observer states who practice the death penalty, the U.S. and Japan, to abolish it or lose their observer status.
+The Parliamentary Assembly of the Council of Europe has been lobbying for Council of Europe observer states that practice the death penalty, the U.S., and Japan, to abolish it or lose their observer status.
 In addition to banning capital punishment for EU member states, the EU has also banned detainee transfers in cases where the receiving party may seek the death penalty.